NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 Used the Biostars API to bring in information into Pyhton.
 We caputured post, title, and comment text - we used 100,000 post.
 We filtered with 9 key words: SPR; BLAST; GeneBank; RefSeek; PubMed; PMC; CDD; PubChem; SRAtoolkit.
 Output will be saved in .csv to be used in the model.

 ## OUTCOMES
+We have a good model from a deep learning algorithm that works at predicting sentiment that can be used to inform consumer health information services.
+We also have a greater understanding of social media data and the effort needed to produce a clean data set.

 ## FUTURE CONSIDERSATIONS: